This page is for health care providers.

 - How health care providers can bill correctly for administering vaccines, including roster and centralized billing

-*New* Additionally, you can find information about a monoclonal antibody infusion for treating COVID-19.
-During the COVID-19 public health emergency (PHE), Medicare will cover and pay for these infusions the same way it covers and pays for COVID-19 vaccines (when furnished consistent with the EUA).
+- Monoclonal antibody infusion for treating COVID-19 - During the COVID-19 public health emergency (PHE), Medicare will cover and pay for these infusions the same way it covers and pays for COVID-19 vaccines (when furnished consistent with the EUA).